nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 	2. resolve the existing DocumentReference using the relatesTo.target
 	3. mark that DocumentReference as superseded

-Providers systems SHALL only supersede pointers for records where they are the pointer owner (custodian).
+Provider systems SHALL only supersede pointers for records where they are the pointer owner (custodian).

 The target property within the relatesTo attribute must be either a reference or a FHIR identifier, depending on whether a provider chooses to supersede by logical ID or supersede by master identifier.